AlexWorx/ALib-Class-Library/docs/pages/prepro.md

   performing.

 \def ALIB_FILES_SCANNER_IMPL
-  This symbol is evaluated internally and available after inclusion of \alibheader{files/fscanner.hpp}.
+  This symbol is evaluated internally with the inclusion of \implude{Files}.
-  It allows determining the implementation of the file scanner used.
+  It allows to determine the implementation of the file scanner used.
   As of this library version, the following values are possible:<br>
   - \ref ALIB_FILES_SCANNER_STDFS
   - \ref ALIB_FILES_SCANNER_POSIX

-  Must not be set from outside.
-Use \ref ALIB_FILES_FORCE_STD_SCANNER.
+  The symbol must not be set from outside.
+  To manipulate the choice, use symbol \ref ALIB_FILES_FORCE_STD_SCANNER instead.

 \def ALIB_FILES_SCANNER_STDFS
   A possible value of \ref ALIB_FILES_SCANNER_IMPL, evaluating to \b 1, and denoting the